 One way to keep your team organized is by using DICK’S Team Sports HQ.
 This coach’s resource offers online management software to help with registration, scheduling and communication with parents and players.
 With TSHQ, you can even design custom uniforms and fan gear.

 “The more honest and upfront you can be, the better,” says Liebert of this parent-coach communication.
-Having a positive parent-coach relationship can reduce stress over the course of the season and make for a better experience for the kids playing the game.
+Positive relationships with parents can help during the season and make for a better experience for the kids.

 WHAT TO BRING